mgba-emu/www/faq.markdown

 Try adjusting your sync settings (Sync to audio only is recommended) or your audio buffer settings.
 Sometimes switching the audio driver also helps.

+### Audio isn't working in the 3DS version

+Current versions of mGBA for 3DS require the DSP blob to be dumped for audio to work.
+There are various utilities available online to do this, such as [Cruel's DspDump utility](https://github.com/Cruel/DspDump/releases).

 ## Glossary

 mGBA's development uses some project-specific names for things that may be confusing.
 Here's a list of the most common ones: